Aybarineecm/aybarineecm.github.io/index.md

 ## Professional Summary

-Product Manager who believes that good products come from deeply understanding problems before designing solutions.
+A Software Engineer transitioning to Product Manager, who believes that good products come from deeply understanding problems before designing solutions.

 I spend time listening—to users frustrated by manual workflows, to teams blind to their own inefficiencies, to people who've given up because "that's just how it's always been done."
 I map their workflows.
 I ask questions until I understand not just *what* they're doing, but *why* they're doing it, what it's costing them, and what success would look like.

 Then I build something that works.
 Not just technically correct, but actually useful.
 I care about adoption, about measurable impact, about whether this actually moved the needle for the people who needed it.

-I started as a software engineer.
-That taught me to think about systems, edge cases, reliability, and technical trade-offs.
+As a software engineer, I learnt about systems, edge cases, reliability, and technical trade-offs.
 Over the past 2+ years, I've moved into product ownership—running discovery, owning roadmaps, and shipping 4 products that users adopted.
 I've identified and prioritized $2M+ in operational savings opportunities.
 I've reduced approval cycles from 6 weeks to 2 weeks.
 I've built teams that shipped faster.

 What makes me different: I can read code and challenge architecture.
 But more importantly, I genuinely care about getting it right.
 I think about data quality, error handling, edge cases, and monitoring because I know that reliability is how you earn trust.
 I think about user adoption not as a metric but as evidence that I solved a real problem.